NodeBE4/opinion/_posts/2023-01-09-EnclavedMicrostate.md

 (For those lacking prior context, see [this](https://reddit.com/r/HobbyDrama/comments/xhiwtl/hobby_scuffles_week_of_september_19_2022/ip68xpv/?context=999)).

 Reading the Marble Machine X subreddit is fascinating; I don't think I've ever seen Reddit posts so consistently 'ratioed'.
-Every new upload there's a few dozen comments and it's just the same few competing opinions over and over within a general air of bewilderment:
+Every new upload there's half a dozen upvotes and a few dozen comments and it's just the same few competing opinions over and over within a general air of bewilderment:

 * Martin has lost the plot and isn't going to have a finished machine;
 * Martin is going to have a finished machine but it won't be what anyone actually wants; or